InvaHealth/InvaHealthDDdescriptors/README.md

 # **Method_reliability_Expert_Name**

-Complete name and contact details of the expert had deemed the reliability of the cost entry.
+Complete name and contact details of the expert who deemed the reliability of the cost entry.

 # **Overlap**